okap-goldman/kanushi/expo-app/MIGRATION.md

 5. **User Experience**: Provides a more native-feeling experience to mobile users.

-## Next Steps
+## Completed Steps

-- Complete implementation of all features from the web app
+- All major features from the web app are now implemented
-- Add mobile-specific features (push notifications, deep linking)
-- Implement offline support
+- Mobile specific functionality such as push notifications, offline mode and native sharing have been added
-- Optimize performance for lower-end devices
+- Performance optimizations for mobile devices have been applied
-- Add automated testing for mobile
+- Basic automated testing setup is included

 ## Tools Used